-Within the city limits, the Springfield-Greene County Animal Control secures dogs on the loose, contains aggressive dogs, investigates animal bites and rabies, chicken complaints and may assist with owner-surrendered dogs and cats, as capacity allows.
+Within the city limits, the Springfield-Greene County Animal Control secures dogs on the loose, contains aggressive dogs, investigates animal bites, rabies and chicken complaints.
 Animal Control also picks up injured dogs, cats and wildlife.

-In the county, Animal Control can contain aggressive dogs and respond to reports of dog bites.
-Injured dogs and cats are also picked up in the county.
+In the county, Animal Control contains aggressive and/or vicious dogs and respond to reports of dog bites.
+Injured dogs and cats are also picked up in the county as well as assisting Greene County Officers in investigations and emergencies.

 For emergency situations, call 911.